elviriljazi/chokolino-plugin/README.md

 To install the **Chokolino**, follow these steps:

+1. Download zip file from releases (latest)
-1. Open IntelliJ IDEA.
+2. Open IntelliJ IDEA.
-2. Go to the **Plugins** section in the settings.
+3. Go to the **Plugins** section in the settings.
-3. Search for "Chokolino" and click **Install**.
+4. CLick ⚙ ><i>  Install Plugin from Disk</i>.
+5. Select release-v1.0.zip from Files.
-4. Restart IntelliJ IDEA to activate the plugin.
+6. Restart IntelliJ IDEA to activate the plugin.

 ## Configuration